Raxerz/sales-and-inventory-management-system/README.md

 Head over to phpmyadmin or mysql interface on your terminal and do the following:
 1. Create a database and
 2. Import sql from database/Inventory.sql to load the tables
-3. Go to dist/includes/dbcon.php and admin/dbcon.php and edit the following line in each of these files
+3. Go to dist/includes/dbcon.php and admin/dbcon.php and edit the following line in each of these files with your mysql and database credentials.
 ```php
 $con = mysqli_connect("<database-host-path:<port>","<username>","<password>","<database-name>");
 ```